adikath7193/snakegame_js/readme.md

 How to use :
+Download the git.
+Click on the snakegame.html file.
-Click on the snakegame.html file to start playing.
+Click on the start button to start playing.
+Use the arrow keys to change the direction.

 Next Steps: